British German Legion

 On 16 July 1856, members of the Legion were involved in a fracas with British soldiers in the camp at Aldershot in Hampshire which quickly developed into a major riot fought with stones, sticks and bayonets and leading to about 50 men receiving hospital treatment.
 Though both sides were equally to blame, the men of the British German Legion were billeted at Barrack field in Colchester Garrison, where many married local women.

 It was disbanded in November 1856, having seen little or no military action due to the war having ended.
 Facing difficulties in repatriation by having served a foreign country, most of the members of the Legion were resettled in the Eastern Cape Colony, in South Africa.
 As a result, to this day there are place names of German origin in the area around King William's Town, including the town of Stutterheim.

+Following the outbreak of the Indian Rebellion of 1857, a substantial number of ex-Legion soldiers volunteered for service in India and were formed into a "Jäger Corps".
+In January 1860, 560 of them volunteered for transfer to the 3rd Bombay European Regiment, shortly afterwards taken into regular British service as the 109th Regiment of Foot (Bombay Infantry).
+Even into the late 1870s, "there was an unmistakably German atmosphere about the Regiment"; the commanding officer, a company commander, and many of the senior non-commissioned officers were all formerly of the German Legion, and the regiment had to explicitly forbid the use of German rather than English.